nawabahmadreshi/documentation/pages/other/postup.md

 ## Configure your ESP

-To open the app directly on iOS 9.2+, you must configure your Epsilon Harmony integration to support [Universal Links](/getting-started/universal-app-links/), and configure your app to support Epsilon Harmony + Universal Links.
+To open the app directly on iOS 9.2+, you must configure your PostUp integration to support [Universal Links](/getting-started/universal-app-links/), and configure your app to support PostUp + Universal Links.

 ### Prerequisites

 - Confirm with your Branch Account Manager that you are enabled for the Branch email product.
-- Notify your Epsilon Harmony Account Manager that you plan to use Branch Deep Linked Email.
+- Notify your PostUp Account Manager that you plan to use Branch Deep Linked Email.
-- Ask your Harmony Account Manager to provide the IP that you set your click tracking domains to, and give that IP to your Branch Account Manager.

 ### Create a click tracking domain

-We recommend creating a new click tracking domain for the Epsilon Harmony integration.
-You can switch over your production click tracking domain to Epsilon but we recommend testing with a different domain to get started.
+We recommend creating a new click tracking domain for the PostUp integration.
+You can switch over your production click tracking domain to PostUp but we recommend testing with a different domain to get started.

 1. Create a new click tracking domain like `clicktrack2.mycompany.com`
-1. CNAME that click tracking domain to `epsilon.thirdparty.bnc.lt`
+1. Create NS Records for PostUp (they should look like `ns1.texasdns.com`).
-1. Notify your Branch and Epsilon Account Managers that you have prepared your domain.
+1. Notify your Branch and PostUp Account Managers that you have prepared your domain.
-1. Branch will configure your domain and notify your Epsilon Account Manager that the domain is ready.
+1. PostUp will configure your domain and notify your Branch Account Manager that the domain is ready.
-1. Epsilon will whitelist your integration.
+1. Branch will whitelist your integration.

 Once you've done this, an AASA file - required for Universal Links - specific to that domain will be generated.